yousuketakada/refactoring_example/doc/memo.md

 Since C++ is statically-typed, types like `Play` and `Invoice` must be defined and `statement()` be declared;
-one can find those definitions and declaration in `statement.h`:
+one can find those definitions and declaration in `statement.h` (Note also that we define the play type `Play::Type` as an enum class rather than string):

 ```C++
 struct Play